 Public transit is doable, but it will require more planning compared to driving your own vehicle, so the latter is highly recommended.

-If driving, you can take the Seattle to Victoria Clipper from the Pier 69 in downtown Seattle to Victoria, B.C.
-This ferry runs twice daily from May to September and once daily the rest of the year.
-You’d then take a second ferry to Tsawwassen-Swartz Bay, which takes about 90 minutes.
-From there, you can drive to downtown Vancouver in about an hour.
+If driving, you can take the Seattle to Victoria Clipper from the Pier 69 in downtown Seattle to Victoria, BC.
+This ferry runs twice daily from May to September and once daily the rest of the year and will give you lovely views of Puget Sound and the San Juan Islands.

-You can also drive to Port Angeles and take the Black Ball Ferry Line to Victoria, B.C., from there.
+You can also drive to Port Angeles and take the Black Ball Ferry Line to Victoria, BC, from there.
 Again, you’d need to take a second ferry to get to downtown Vancouver, but if you enjoy being out on the water and want to see more of Puget Sound and the Salish Sea, a maritime route might be the one for you.

 Best Seattle to Vancouver Stops